NSA Director Admiral Mike Rogers formally retired on May 4, 2018.

 Rogers’ speech is, at times, emotionally charged.
 For those who have a small understanding of what Admiral Rogers walked through, his words have a far deeper meaning.

-Director of National Intelligence Dan Coates directly precedes Admiral Rogers (30:58 mark).
-Coates makes a few notable comments:
+Director of National Intelligence Dan Coats directly precedes Admiral Rogers (30:58 mark).
+Coats makes a few notable comments:

 Mike had to sail through some tough waters.
 And he did it as only a leader can do it.